RULES AND GENERAL INFORMATION FOR MEMBERS

 The Club runs various competitions throughout the season.
 Details of these will be circulated separately.

 11. The club has access to fishing on a Friday night on Grimersta Estate throughout the salmon season.
 Booking is through the member’s online account on first come, first served basis, there is a £10 fee for the boat which is donated to charity at the end of the season.
-Members must check the Grimersta catch and release policy and any CV19 restrictions before fishing.
+Members must check the Grimersta catch and release policy before fishing.
 Fishing is by fly only.

 12. The fishing is available only on Friday evenings from 6.00pm until thirty minutes after last light.
 You must only fish within the permitted boundaries.
 In particular, members are reminded that the outlet and South of the Bothy Island are out of bounds.